InetDaemon

 EXAMPLE 2

 In example 2, we borrow 2 bits from what would normally be the host portion and use it as bits that indicate the network portion.
 This makes a smaller network of just 64 addresses, of which 62 are usable for hosts.
 Remember, the first address in a range of IP addresses is reserved for the network address.
-The last address is reserved for the broadcast address.
+The last address in the IP address range for the network is reserved for the broadcast address.

 network portion host portion